The UNITE HERE Difference

 With UNITE HERE, tens of thousands of families have access to high quality care that our members—cooks, room cleaners, and bussers—can actually afford.
 In cities like Chicago and Los Angeles, members pay $50 or less in monthly premiums to cover their entire families.
 In Atlantic City and New York, we run our own non-profit health clinics and members pay no premiums at all.

-Our clinics have been profiled by The New Yorker, The New York Daily News and others as sustainable models for how disadvantaged communities can access premium care while controlling rising healthcare costs.
+Our vision of how healthcare should work centers around fair access to quality services at low costs to patients – and we decided to put that into practice by opening our own top of the line one-stop-shop healthcare centers for our members and their families.
+Our state-of-the-art, revolutionary full service healthcare clinics available to UNITE HERE members and their families from New York to Nevada have been profiled by The New Yorker, The New York Daily News and others as sustainable models for how disadvantaged communities can access premium care while controlling rising healthcare costs.
+By putting our own clinics in our own members’ communities and streamlining the healthcare experience to allow visits for medical, primary care, and vision all in the same location, we are systematically removing the hurdle to care access that too many Americans face.
 Clamping down on costs means our members don’t forgo good raises to keep high quality care.
 More on UNITE HERE Health Care.

 Changing Lives: Beyond the Numbers

 UNITE HERE members win more than money and benefits.
 Here are some other ways UNITE HERE members win positive change through union contracts.

 - Protection against discrimination on the basis of race, color, gender, age, creed, national origin, marital status, disability, sexual orientation, or gender identity

 Your Immigration Status

 - The right to keep your job if your work authorization changes

 - Paid day off for your citizenship ceremony